se4ai-lecture/dvc-artifacts/README.md

-# se4ai-lecture-dvc-artifacts
+# DVC Artifacts

-DVC artifacts for the M.Sc. lecture "Software Engineering for AI-based Systems" at the University of Stuttgart
+A repository for DVC artifacts (e.g., datasets) for the M.Sc. lecture "Software Engineering for AI-based Systems" at the University of Stuttgart